-I have read the above and understand that it is my responsibility to ensure the site(s) and neighborhood(s) in which my HOME-ARP assisted activities take place meet all Site and Neighborhood Standards.
+I have read the above and understand that it is my responsibility to ensure the site(s) and neighborhood(s) in which my NHTF-assisted activities take place meet all Site and Neighborhood Standards.
 I hereby certify that my site(s) comply with Title VI of the Civil Rights Act of 1964, as amended, the Fair Housing Act, and Executive Order 11063.
-In addition, if my activity includes new construction of rental units or addition of rental units to existing properties, I certify that my site(s) meet all site and neighborhood standards of Section 983.57(e).
+In addition, I certify that my site(s) meets all site and neighborhood standards of Section 983.57(e) for new construction of rental units.